Muthoni-Maryanne/alx-higher_level_programming/0x02-python-import_modules/README.md

 >>> fib(500)
 0 1 1 2 3 5 8 13 21 34 55 89 144 233 377
 ```
-Modules can import other modules. place all import statements at the beginning of a module (or script).
+Modules can import other modules, place all import statements at the beginning of a module (or script).

 There is a variant of the import statement that imports names from a module directly into the importing module’s namespace.
 For example:
 ```
 >>> from fibo import fib, fib2
 >>> fib(500)